open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### UpDownSumObserver

-`UpDownSumObserver` is the asynchronous instrument corresponding to `UpDownCounter`, used to capture a non-monotonic count.
+`UpDownSumObserver` is the asynchronous instrument corresponding to `UpDownCounter`, used to capture a non-monotonic count with `Observe(sum)`.
 "Sum" appears in the name to remind users that it is used to capture sums directly.
 Use a `UpDownSumObserver` to capture any value that starts at zero and rises or falls throughout the process lifetime.

 Example uses for `UpDownSumObserver`.
 - capture process heap size